AlexBeem/Ariadne-Bootloader/README.md

 These entries require the installation of the [Mighty 1284P core](https://github.com/JChristensen/mighty-1284p/tree/v1.6.3).

 ### Debug
 The debug entries print bootloader information to the serial monitor at 115200 baud.

+<a id="menus"></a>
 ## Using the Board Menu Entries
 After installing Ariadne several new boards are added to the **Ariadne** section of the **Tools** > **Board** menu.
 Using Arduino IDE v1.5+ when any of these boards are selected additional menus will appear under the **Tools** menu which may include:

 ### Model Menu
 Displays a list of board models for your **Board** menu selection.

 ### Clock Menu
 The bootloader must be reburned whenever the clock setting is changed.
-* **Low Power** - This is usually the best setting to use for commercially produced boards that run at 16MHz.
+* **Low Power** - This is usually the best setting to use for commercially produced boards that run at 16MHz as it will decrease power usage compared to the **16MHz Full Swing** setting.
-* **Full Swing** - This setting can be used for breadboard or homemade 16MHz boards where the low power setting is unreliable due to electrical interference.
+* **16MHz Full Swing** - This setting can be used for breadboard or homemade 16MHz boards where the **16MHz Low Power** setting causes unreliability due to electrical interference.
 * **8MHz Internal** - For boards without an external 16MHz crystal or to reduce power consumption.

 ### Board Configuration Menu